QTY Code: Three types of alpha-helices and with nearly identical molecular structure

 There are 3 types of alpha-helices and with nearly identical molecular structure, namely: a) 1.5Å per amino acid rise, b) 100˚ per amino acid turn, c) 3.6 amino acids and 360˚ per helical turn, and d) 5.4Å per helical turn.
 The 3 types of alpha-helices are: 1) mostly hydrophobic amino acids including Leucine (L), Isoleucine (I), Valine (V), Phenylalanine (F), Methionine (M) and Alanine (A) that are commonly found as the helical transmembrane segments in membrane proteins; 2) mostly hydrophilic amino acids including Aspartic acid (D), Glutamic acid (E), Glutamine (Q), Lysine (K), Arginine (R), Serine (S), Threonine (T), Tyrosine (Y) that are commonly found on the out layer in water-soluble globular proteins; 3) mixed hydrophobic and hydrophilic amino acids that are partitioned in 2 faces: hydrophobic face and hydrophilic face, in an analogy, like our fingers with front and back.
-The These alpha-helices sometimes attach to surface of membrane lipid bilayer, or partially buried to the hydrophobic core and partially close to the surface of water-soluble globular proteins.
+These alpha-helices sometimes attach to surface of membrane lipid bilayer, or partially buried to the hydrophobic core and partially close to the surface of water-soluble globular proteins.

 The QTY code

 The QTY Code is likely universally applicable and also reversible, namely, Q changes to L, T changes to V and I, and Y changes to F. The QTY Code has been successful in designing many water-soluble variants of chemokine receptors and cytokine receptors.
 The QTY Code may likely be successfully applied to other water-insoluble aggregated proteins.
 The QTY Code is robust and straightforward: it is the simplest tool to carry out membrane protein design without sophisticated computer algorithms.
 Thus, it can be used broadly.
 The QTY Code has implications for designing additional GPCRs and other membrane proteins including cytokine receptors that are directly involved in cytokine storm syndrome.

 The QTY Code has also been applied to cytokine receptor water-soluble variants with the aim of combatting the cytokine storm syndrome (also called cytokine release syndrome) suffered by cancer patients receiving CAR-T therapy.
 This therapeutic application may be equally applicable to severely infected COVID-19 patients, for whom cytokine storms often lead to death.

-In 2021, predictions of AlphaFold 2 program proved the validity of QTY code.